-...and fix into place with 40mm screws.
+...and fix into place with 40mm screws evenly spaced around 600mm apart.

-Take the short tongue and groove ridge (with no tongue), groove side facing down the roof and position it at the top of the rafters before fixing into place with:
+Take the tongue and groove ridge (with no tongue), groove side facing down the roof and position it at the top of the rafters before fixing into place with:

-$2\,x$ 60mm screws into each rafter, spaced 20mm from the upper and lower edges for a 2M version.
+2 x 60mm screws into each rafter, spaced 20mm from the upper and lower edges for a 2M version.

-$1\,x$ 60mm screw into each rafter, equidistant from the upper and lower edges for a 2.5 or 3.5M version.
+1 x 60mm screw into each rafter, equidistant from the upper and lower edges for a 2.5 or 3.5M version.

-Slide a short tongue and groove panel up the rafters and fully locate the tongue into the ridge piece...
+Slide a tongue and groove panel up the rafters and fully locate the tongue into the ridge piece...

-...before fixing into place with 2 x 40mm screws into each rafter, spaced 20mm from the upper and lower edges.
+...before fixing into place with 2 x 60mm screws into each rafter, spaced 20mm from the upper and lower edges.

-Continue adding short tongue and groove panels until there is just one remaining.
+Continue adding tongue and groove panels to the half you are working on until there is just one remaining to be fitted on that side.

-Add the final short tongue and groove panel before fixing into place with a 40mm screw into each rafter spaced 20mm from the top edge of the panel.
+Add the final tongue and groove panel before fixing into place with a 60mm into each rafter spaced 20mm from the top edge of the panel.